-Still, there are plenty of things that can go wrong, when it comes to raising children.
-You can’t possibly be there for them for every part of growing up.
+Still, there are plenty of things that can go wrong when it comes to raising children.
+You can’t possibly be there for them through every stage of growing up.
 For this reason, it’s important to raise children who are confident and learn to take care of themselves in new and frightening situations.
-This means lifting their self-esteem as they are growing up.
-Here are some tips that you can use to strengthen your child’s self-esteem, day-by-day…
+This means lifting their self-esteem as they grow up.
+Here are some tips that you can use to strengthen your child’s self-esteem, day by day…

 PUSH THEM TO LEARN USEFUL ABILITIES

 It’s a lot easier for people to have a strong opinion of themselves when they actually have real skills and confidence in those skills.
 The tricky part, though, is that kids don’t really know how to do anything.
-They’re a clean slate; a blank canvas!
+They’re a clean slate, a blank canvas!
 For this reason, always make sure that you’re taking the time, when they’re growing up, to teach them how to do new things that are going to be useful in their future.
-It’s tempting just to take care of things yourself.
+It’s tempting to just take care of things yourself.
 After all, you could probably do the laundry much faster yourself.
-Teaching your children to do the same task will take a lot more time and effort (not to mention re-doing the job after they’ve finished, most of the time).
+Teaching your children the basics of laundry and to do the same task will take a lot more time and effort (not to mention re-doing the job after they’ve finished, most of the time).
 However, it’s an essential part of your child’s development.

 ALLOW THEM TO DEVELOP THEIR OWN INDEPENDENCE